MeltwaterArchive/datasift-connector/README.md

 ### Data Flow

-The connector contains three main parts: a reader, a buffer, and a writer:
+The Connector contains three main parts: a reader, a buffer, and a writer:

 * The Gnip Reader or Twitter API Reader will connect to the Gnip/Twitter streaming API and pass the data received in to the buffer.
 * The buffer is there to prevent data loss should there be an issue with the connection to the DataSift Data Ingestion API.
 One item in the queue is expected to be a single piece of data, i.e. a tweet, retweet, delete, etc.